jandrushko/fMRI-preprocessing-Pipeline/README.md

 - Save the .fsf file and the script to your computer.
 This path is currently set to : /media/4TB/justin/Usask_001_imaging_data_1/BIDS/dataset/.
 All of this will need to change depending on the location of your non-processed BIDS data.
 - Have ICA-AROMA-master downloaded on your computerand fully compiled (see the AROMA readme file that came with the download for instructions)
 - Have your data setup in the BIDS-standard format
+- Have the .json files to acompany each functional run

 *Note: in the current version I have uploaded I run ICA-AROMA out of a conda environment.
 This will need to be changed or setup on your own system.
 The important thing is that ICA-AROMA is run out of a python 2.7 with the necessary dependencies.
 I have been successfully running ICA-AROMA out of python version 2.7.15.